-Responding to Covid-19 has obviously dictated CCS programme work in all pilot sites in recent months.
+Responding to Covid-19 obviously dictated CCS programme work in all pilot sites since March 2020.
 September 2020 marked the first year of the pilot in Oldham, and this felt like an appropriate time to bring local partners together to consider how the next phase of the programme should develop.

 The main purpose of the Year 1 Partnership meeting was not to review the previous year but rather to look ahead.
 This short briefing note was shared with local partners beforehand and attendees were invited to sign the new Oldham Partnership Charter which sets out the aims local CCS programme partners are collectively working towards.

-The CCS programme has hosted regular video calls with local authority representatives and VCS organizations in each pilot area to establish how the CCS programme can support local responses to the pandemic.
+The CCS programme hosted regular video calls with local authority representatives and VCS organisations in each pilot area to establish how the programme could support local responses to the pandemic.
 Issues highlighted in Oldham included support for people with No Recourse to Public Funds, access to re-used furniture and white goods and the challenge of reaching digitally excluded households.

-The CCS team is working with Action Together, the local voluntary and community sector (VCS) coordinator, to map how VCS crisis support services are currently operating, and to disseminate information on how this amended provision can be accessed.
+The CCS team worked with Action Together, the local voluntary and community sector (VCS) coordinator, to map how VCS crisis support services are were operating, and to disseminate information on how amended provision could be accessed.
 Action Together help local people access available assistance, in addition to providing support to strengthen VCS organisations across Oldham.
 Alongside the Local Authority and Oldham food bank, Action Together has led delivery of the emergency Covid response in district hubs across the borough.

-The team is working with SAWN (Support and Action Women's Network) to provide emergency furniture packs, fuel top-ups and food to some of the most vulnerable, including those with No Recourse to Public Funds.
+The team worked with SAWN (Support and Action Women's Network) to provide emergency furniture packs, fuel top-ups and food to some of the most vulnerable, including those with No Recourse to Public Funds.
 SAWN run a reused furniture shop in Oldham and work to promote the welfare of Black/African women in Oldham and the surrounding area.
-SAWN opened a helpline during the national lockdown and are currently offering information and guidance by phone and online in several languages to help overcome language barriers in the local community.
+SAWN opened a helpline during the first national lockdown and during Covid offered information and guidance by phone and online in several languages to help overcome language barriers in the local community.
 They work with partners to not only meet the emergency need but also provide longer term holistic support on issues relating to housing, immigration and mental health.

-The CCS programme is funding a 6-month emergency expenses pot for the Ancora project.
+The CCS programme funded a 6-month emergency expenses pot for the Ancora project.
 Ancora provide holistic and ongoing support to people in extreme financial hardship across Oldham.
-The project is a partnership between KeyRing Living Support Networks, Oldham Foodbank and Christians Against Poverty.
-CCS funding will enable Ancora to provide emergency fuel and phone top-ups, supermarket vouchers, safer travel costs and support with digital inclusion.
-The programme is also funding information leaflets for Oldham food bank parcels on how to access advice and support from Ancora as the foodbank moved to a delivery only model during the pandemic.
+The project is a partnership between KeyRing Living Support Networks, Oldham Foodbank and Christians Against Poverty dect advisors.
+CCS funding enabled Ancora to provide emergency fuel and phone top-ups, supermarket vouchers, safer travel costs and support with digital inclusion.
+The programme also funded information leaflets for Oldham food bank parcels on how to access advice and support from Ancora as the foodbank moved to a delivery only model during the pandemic.

 REEL CIC developed a clothing bank in response to an identified need during the national lockdown.
-Recent months have demonstrated the ongoing need for the project across Oldham, alongside the range of family support REEL provide to people throughout borough.
-The CCS programme is providing interim funding for REEL's ‘Clothing Rack’ during the Autumn of 2020.
+2020 demonstrated the ongoing need for the project across Oldham, alongside the range of family support REEL provide to people throughout borough.
+The CCS programme provided interim funding for REEL's ‘Clothing Rack’ during the Autumn of 2020.

-A number of practice sharing calls for partners in all four pilot areas have been held in recent months.
+A number of practice sharing calls for partners in all four pilot areas were held throughout 2020.
 Themes discussed in a 'Recovery' workshop included responding to a growing demand for welfare rights advice, practicalities association with the resumption of face to face services and increasing demand for mental health support services.